JustinPLee/ClimbingGame/README.md

 # ClimbingGame
-This game is an infinite climbing game built with Javascript and Phaser 3 and tested in Firefox 88.
+This game is a web-browser based infinite climbing game built with Javascript and Phaser 3 and tested in Firefox 88.